-On a hot summer day, there's nothing like a glass of iced tea.
-Whether you prefer it green or black, sweetened or straight up, iced tea is a summertime staple.
-Unless you're making sun tea, though, you'll need to put in the effort to brew and chill your favorite tea.
+Whether you're spending a hot afternoon on the porch or a humid evening at a backyard barbecue, there's nothing like a glass of iced tea.
+And regardless of your preferred flavor—green or black, sweetened or straight up—this cold drink is a summertime staple.
+But unless you're making sun tea, you'll likely need to put in the effort to brew and chill your favorite tea.

-All of these iced tea makers take most of the work out of this task, leaving you more time to sip and chill.
-Here are the best iced tea makers on the market.
+Iced tea makers should take most of the work out of brewing your favorite refreshing treat—leaving you more time to sip and chill.
+With that in mind, here's our list of the best iced tea makers on the market, home tested.

-Best Overall: Primula Flavor It Pitcher 3-in-1 Beverage System
+Best Overall: Primula Flavor It Beverage System Pitcher

 What We Don’t Love: Infuser baskets are delicate

-The Primula Flavor-It Beverage System comes with three interchangeable cores, so you can make iced tea, flavored water, sangria, and other beverages.
+If you want to get creative with your iced tea, this is the pitcher for you.
+The Primula Flavor It Beverage System comes with three interchangeable cores, so you can make iced tea, flavored waters, sangria, and other infused beverages.
 One of the cores is filled with a freezable gel that can keep your finished drinks cold.
-The 2.9-quart pitcher is made of BPA-free Tritan plastic, plus two of the three cores are dishwasher safe making clean up easy.
+Plus, two of the cores (not the freezer gel) are dishwasher-safe.
+It has an airtight lid and leak-proof spout, too.
+The pitcher is safe for both hot and cold brewing methods.

 Best Budget: The TUBE Cold Brew Coffee Maker and Tea Infuser Kit

-What We Love: Multipurpose, comes in 2 sizes, affordable
+What We Love: Multipurpose, comes in two sizes, affordable

 What We Don’t Love: Mason jar not included